 Mercury in dental amalgam

-Repeated international reviews of the scientific evidence have been unable to link the use of dental amalgam directly with ill health.
-The current advice from the National Health and Medical Research Council (AHMRC) in Australia is that, for most people, these very low levels of mercury exposure will not affect their general health.
-There is also no clinical evidence to support any connection between amalgam fillings and cancer.
+International reviews of scientific evidence have not linked the use of dental amalgam directly with poor health.
+The current advice from the National Health and Medical Research Council of Australia is that, for most people, this very low level of mercury exposure will not affect their general health.
+There is also no evidence to support any connection between amalgam fillings and cancer.

-Some European countries, such as Sweden, have been trying to phase out the use of amalgam dental fillings for environmental reasons.
-Although mercury occurs naturally in the environment, incorrect disposal of materials like dental amalgam can add to mercury levels in the environment that build up in the food chain.
+Some countries have been trying to phase out the use of amalgam fillings for environmental reasons.
+Although mercury occurs naturally in the environment, incorrect disposal of dental amalgam can add to mercury levels in the environment that build up in the food chain.